-I have two offices – Sandy Springs/Atlanta and Roswell – and treat people from all over the metro Atlanta area.
+My office is in the Sandy Springs/Atlanta area.
+I help people from all over the metro Atlanta area.
 Clients have also come from as far away as Alabama, North Carolina and South Carolina.
 I don’t think distance should matter when picking a caring, supportive, effective therapist.

 I treat kids, teens, substance abusers, couples, individuals and whole families.
 Here are some specifics about my work with each.

 I am an Atlanta child psychologist, and have seen children as young as sisters who were four and two years old.
 But I don’t see kids alone.
 I see children as a function of where they are within their family.
 It’s not OK to have parents in the waiting room while I "cure" their child.
 Parents need to be in the therapy room with us, contributing solutions to the problems, and working on changing their contributions to the difficulties.
 If a child improves, but his or her home life remains the same because there was no parental involvement in the therapy, then the child will regress back to the previous negative behaviors.

 I don’t do much play therapy, and don’t believe in play therapy as a primary form of treatment for children, unless, of course, the children are orphans and have no living relatives.
 Then, break out the toys and board games and let’s start playing.
 I believe the No. 1 problem with children today is that parents are reluctant to be fully in charge, instead preferring to treat their children as peers and equals.
 I’ve seen many families in which the children are in charge of their parents when therapy begins.
 That soon changes!